WoolyBeard/misty-vale-project/Conversions/OD&D-monster-conversions.md

 # Manually Converting OSE Monsters to Dragonbane

-This guide explains how to convert an Old-School Essentials (OSE) monster into a Dragonbane monster without using the conversion script.
+This guide explains how to convert an Old-School Essentials (OSE) monster into a Dragonbane monster

 Most statistics can be converted mechanically. **Ferocity should always be assigned by the GM** based on the monster's intended role in combat (see `ferocity-conversion-notes.md`).